Crismarquez/chatpdf/README.md

 Demo version of End-to-end service to analize pdf documents using LLMs.

-This is a two stage solution, first, aplied robust ocr solution using *DocTR* to generate the dataset, and then fine tuning a LLM model using *LangChain* and *Open AI*
+This is a two stage solution, first, aplied robust ocr engineering using *DocTR* to generate the dataset, and then fine tuning a LLM model using *LangChain* and *Open AI*
+Finally expose chat with FastAPI

+## System requirements
+- Ubuntu 20
+- Python >=3.9

 ## Getting Started
 1. Clone repo